afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

         userCreatures are pulled by name for verification
     Update:
-        happiness, health, and obedience are updated when certain conditions are met. other functions exist in each module to allow for an update of any table, but they are currently not being utilized.
+        happiness, health, and obedience are updated when certain conditions are met.
+        $other functions exist in each module to allow for an update of any table, but they are currently not being utilized.
     Delete:
         UserCreatures get deleted when their happiness, health, or obedience is too low.
         UserCreatures can be manually deleted by the user.
+        UserAnswers are deleted at quiz start to start fresh.